curl / Development / runtests.pl

 Delete the DEBUGINFOD_URLS variable if that is defined.
 Makes valgrind, gdb etc not able to use this functionality.

 Overwrite the specified internal variable with value.
-Useful to change variables that didn't get a dedicated flag to change them.
+Useful to change variables that did not get a dedicated flag to change them.
 Check the source to see which variables are available.

-Use the specified HTTP proxy when executing tests, even if the tests themselves don't specify a proxy.
+Use the specified HTTP proxy when executing tests, even if the tests themselves do not specify a proxy.
 This option allows one to test external proxies using curl's regression test suite.

 -p

-Prints out all files in "log/" to stdout when a test case fails.
-Very practical when used in the automated and distributed tests since then the people checking the failures and the reasons for them might not have physical access to the machine and logs.
+Prints out all files in the log directory to stdout when a test case fails.
+Practical when used in the automated and distributed tests since then the people checking the failures and the reasons for them might not have physical access to the machine and logs.

 -R